singhkpratham/geocompr/03-attribute-operations.md

-To fix this issue we will create a new version of `coffee_data` and update the name.
+To fix this issue, we will create a new version of `coffee_data` and update the name.
-`inner_join()`ing the updated data frame returns a result with all 46 coffee producing nations:
+`inner_join()`ing the updated data frame returns a result with all 46 coffee-producing nations:

 ```r